skranz/RTutorSAGI/README.md

 In general, you would like to put students some effort into solving the problem set and enjoy sweet success after some struggeling.
 But then sometimes students can get stuck badly in a way you did not intend.

 When designing a problem set, it is hard to predict all the ways how students can get stuck.
-While automatic hints and tests should cover many cases they are not perfect.
-Also sometimes you may want to write custom hints, but don't know how much hint to give.
+While automatic hints and tests should cover many cases, they are not perfect.
+Also sometimes you may want to write custom hints, but don't know all special cases a hint should cover.

 The natural approach seems to have an iterative process, where one improves a problem set after seeing in detail how students got stuck.

 Information about solution attempts is stored in the logs that are by default part of students' submission files.
 To convert the information into a more convenient format call:

 ```r
 sub.li = load.subs(sub.dir="sub", rps.dir="org_ps")
 write.chunk.logs(sub.li, logs.dir = "chunk_logs")
 ```

 Make sure that you store in the directory specified by `rps.dir` all rps files of the original (unimproved) versions of your problem sets.

-This call creates and fills the directory specified in `logs.dir` with subdirectories for each problem set.
+The call  to `write.chunk.logs` creates and fills the directory specified in `logs.dir` with subdirectories for each problem set.
 Each subdirectory contains an .R file for each chunk of the problem set that requires the user to enter code.
 An example file name is

 `3_e (e 88 u 13 h 11).R`